alierfanianomidvar/semicolon/README.md

 entities and creating a security service for the system.
 He also contributed to refactoring the order entity, service, and repository and created a log service to ensure system accuracy.
 Finally, he reviewed the merge request on git and refactored the URLs.
+He defined the system structure for front and created a router system he also develops the jsp side of front, and fix some problem in front-end side like sending image to backend, sending data to other pages, Fix image size for add / edit user and backend-side also he helps other team-members.

 #### `Irem Goksu Celik`

 In her role, she was responsible for implementing the supplier and login entity and repository.
 Additionally, she developed the order CRUD API and prepared the class diagram.
 She also contributed to the implementation of storage reports for the system.
+She contributed to the development of the front-end for the storage list page and add order page.

 #### `Hamideh Haeri`